US home sales surged in February as mortgage rates dipped - Local News 8

 AP Business Writer

 LOS ANGELES (AP) — Sales of previously occupied U.S. homes surged in February to the fastest pace in six months as homebuyers seized on a modest drop in mortgage rates and slight pullback in prices.
 The National Association of Realtors said Tuesday that existing home sales jumped 14.5% last month from January to a seasonally adjusted annual rate of 4.58 million.
 That’s the strongest sales pace since September.
-The surge in sales ended a 12-month decline that led to the the nation’s worst housing slump in nearly a decade as mortgage rates more than doubled last year.
+The surge in sales ended a 12-month slide that knocked the nation’s housing market into its deepest slump in nearly a decade as mortgage rates more than doubled last year.
 Still, sales sank 22.6% from February 2022.
 The national median home price slipped 0.2% from February last year to $363,000, the NAR said.